makeabilitylab/physcomp/arduino/led-blink.md

 ---

-**NOTE:** The Arduino Uno and Leonardo both use the [ATmega328P](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) microcontroller, which can supply an absolute maximum of 40 mA per digital I/O pin or about ~two LEDs in parallel (each with a forward current of 20mA) According to Section 28.1 in the [ATmega328P datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf), anything beyond these limits "may cause permanent damage to the chip").
-The maximum total current across all I/O pins together is 200mA.
+**NOTE:** The Arduino Uno and Leonardo both use the [ATmega328P](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) microcontroller, which can supply an absolute maximum of 40 mA per digital output pin or about ~two LEDs in parallel (each with a forward current of 20mA).
+According to Section 28.1 in the [ATmega328P datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf), anything beyond these limits "may cause permanent damage to the chip".
+The maximum total current draw **across all I/O pins** together should not exceed 200mA.

+In general, microcontroller digital output pins were designed to send **control signals** and not to act as **power supplies**.
+While these pins can supply enough current to use LEDs, piezo speakers, or control servo motors, if you need to control a high-current DC load such as a DC motor, you'll need to use a transistor.
+NYU's ITP course has a [nice tutorial](https://itp.nyu.edu/physcomp/labs/motors-and-transistors/using-a-transistor-to-control-high-current-loads-with-an-arduino/) on using an Arduino and a transistor to drive a DC motor.

 <!-- In general, the digital I/O pins should be considered as *signal* pins.
 They were not designed to "power" anything.
 For this, use a link to external power... -->